guilhemchalancon/guilhemchalancon.github.io/about.md

 ![_config.yml]({{ site.baseurl }}/images/palalda.jpg)

 Some say that this place is blessed for its weather, geography and gastronomy.
 Years of British weather, British food, and the sadly infamous British bathroom taps have convinced me that there is some truth to it.
-This is not to say Great Britain does not have its own <a class="surprise">gems!</a>.
+This is not to say that Great Britain does not have its own <a class="surprise">gems...</a>